The 2030 petrol and diesel ban: your questions answered

 As the name suggests, hybrids combine an internal combustion engine with an electric motor and batteries.
 Charging on hybrid electric vehicles is done by the internal combustion engine (and also regenerative braking), rather than via a plug and socket.
 They are typically more efficient than conventional cars, particularly in urban driving conditions, but are powered entirely by fossil fuels, meaning that, unlike their EV cousins, they don't always escape congestion charges.

 Plug-in hybrids are slightly different in that they can be powered by both fossil fuels and electric power from a socket.

 When’s the best time to sell my old car and buy an electric vehicle?

-Any decision will depend on your circumstances and preferences, but the pandemic has clearly had an impact with 52% of UK adults saying that it has made them more environmentally conscious.
-Among those hesitating, the main concerns relate to limited charging points (49%) and the cost of vehicles (49%).
-However, on the latter, it’s worth bearing in mind that leasing is much more common these days than buying outright and the rise of car-sharing/pooling is gathering pace.
+Among those hesitating to buy an EV, the main concerns relate to limited charging points (46%), the time it takes to charge (36%) and the cost of vehicles (55%).
+However, on price, it's worth bearing in mind that leasing is much more common these days than buying outright.

 Buying a car outright is much less common than it used to be.
 It’s perfectly possible you may drive electric cars in the future without ever ‘owning’ one.